stonepros/stone/doc/stonefs/kernel-features.rst

 ========================================
 The kernel driver is developed separately from the core ceph code, and as such it sometimes differs from the FUSE driver in feature implementation.
-The following details the implementation status of various CephFS features in the kernel driver.
+The following details the implementation status of various StoneFS features in the kernel driver.

 Inline data
 -----------
 Inline data was introduced by the Firefly release.
-This feature is being deprecated in mainline CephFS, and may be removed from a future kernel release.
+This feature is being deprecated in mainline StoneFS, and may be removed from a future kernel release.

 Linux kernel clients >= 3.19 can read inline data and convert existing